vijayctamil/VJ-MASTER-PIPELINE/README.md

 # 🎬 VJPipeline – VFX Pipeline Tool

 VJPipeline is a standalone desktop application (built with PySide6 and packaged via PyInstaller) designed to streamline and manage key parts of a VFX production pipeline.
 It currently supports batch file caching for Houdini scenes and offers a render management system for organizing shots and render layers within projects.
+This is still under development, all the other tools in my repo will eventually be under this single roof.

 ---